ljvmiranda921/calamanCy/website/content/_index.markdown

 doc = nlp("Ako si Juan de la Cruz")
 ```

-You can see all available calamanCy models in this [HuggingFace collection](https://huggingface.co/collections/ljvmiranda921/calamancy-models-for-tagalog-nlp-65629cc46ef2a1d0f9605c87).
+You can see all available calamanCy models in this [🤗 HuggingFace collection](https://huggingface.co/collections/ljvmiranda921/calamancy-models-for-tagalog-nlp-65629cc46ef2a1d0f9605c87).
 Alternatively, you can use all the calamanCy models within the spaCy library:

 ```python